OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - **Private**: Other apps can communicate with your app without needing to know whether your app is installed.

 Universal Links requires the developer to add Associated Domains (`com.apple.developer.associated-domains`) entitlement and include in it a list of the domains that the app supports (no more than about 20 to 30 domains).
-This can be done in Xcode in the Capabilities tab.
+This can be done in Xcode in the "Capabilities" tab.
 Each of the domains must be prefixed with `applinks:`, such as `applinks:www.mywebsite.com`.
 More detailed information can be found in the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2).

 The app delegate has to implement [`application:continueUserActivity:restorationHandler:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application?language=objc) that will be used to receive links and handle them appropriately.